myforce/opal/plugins/video/common/ReadMe.txt

 Windows
 -------

-There is the easy way to get libav on Windows; and there is the hard way.
+There is the easy way to get ffmpeg/libav on Windows; and there is the hard way.

 Please, choose the easy way.
 Pretty please.
 And if you don't, then, really, do not come crying to us!